Skip to content

 Write this DataFrame to one or more (Geo)Parquet files

-For input that contains geometry columns, GeoParquet metadata is written such that suitable readers can recreate Geometry/Geography types when reading the output.
+For input that contains geometry columns, GeoParquet metadata is written such that suitable readers can recreate Geometry/Geography types when reading the output and potentially read fewer row groups when only a subset of the file is needed for a given query.

 Parameters: